talren95/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

 ## Repository Structure:
-Both codes (code1.ipynb and code2.py) will be found within the "climate" directory in the repository.
+Both codes (climate_starter.ipynb and app.py) will be found within the "climate" directory in this repository.
-The CSV and SQLite files (hawaii.csv and hawaii.sqlite) can be found in the "resources" folder within the same "climate" directory.
+The CSV and SQLite files (hawaii_measurements.csv, hawaii.csv, and hawaii.sqlite) can be found in the "resources" folder within the same "climate" directory.

-## Code 1 (Jupyter Notebook Code):
+## climate_starter.ipynb 1 (Jupyter Notebook Code):
 ### Data Retrieval and Visualization:
 This code primarily focuses on retrieving data from a SQLite database (hawaii.sqlite) using SQLAlchemy and visualizing it using Matplotlib.
 It imports necessary libraries like matplotlib, numpy, pandas, and datetime.